-What do you get when you have a botched government, a crumbled economy, and a president surrounded by corruption and political repression?
+What do you get when you have a crumbled economy and a president surrounded by corruption and political repression?
 That is where the 2.28 Daegu Democratic Movement comes into play.
 What makes this movement more gripping is the fact that it was started by high school students.
 Even at such a young age, they knew a misguided education system when they saw one.
-Therefore a plan was devised to spark the revolutionary flame against educational suppression while disrupting the Democratic election lecture on the same day…. all during Sunday school.
+Therefore a plan was constructed to spark the revolutionary flame against educational suppression while disrupting the Democratic election lecture on the same day…. all during Sunday school.
 The 2.28 Movement for Democracy made such a large-scale shift in Korean history that it is now an official national holiday as of 2018.
 Leading up to 1960, the country had gone through its separation from Imperial Japan in 1945, the Korean War in 1950, President Rhee Syngman's Martial Law in 1952, the Korean War Armistice in 1953, and the Constitutional Amendment of 1954.
 Stemming from all of these events, relationships between the government and the citizens were crippling.
 This resulted in a crumpled economy, a severe shortage of goods, and destroyed facilities.
 You can imagine the detrimental effects these had on South Korea’s culture, society, and overall infrastructure.
-Even North Korea was doing better off under the Kim regime in the late 50s/ early 60s.
+Even North Korea was doing better off under the Kim regime up until the '70s.
 South Korea needed more than a change.
-The nation needed its people to come together as Han-Nara (one country) in order to recover what had been trampled on for too long.
+The nation needed its people to come together in order to recover what had been trampled on for too long.
 Enough was enough.